JACK-COM/raphsducks/README.md

 * Defines a unique, shareable, subscribable Application State
 * Uses a `createState` function helper for instantiating the state
 * Uses `getState`, and `subscribe` methods (for getting a copy of current state, and listening to updates).
+  * `subscribe` even returns an unsubscribe function!

 ### How is it different from Redux?
 * No `Actions`.
 * No `dispatchers`
+* No `reducers`

-_Raphsducks_ is a very lightweight library that mainly allows you to instantiate a global state and subscribe to/unsubscribe from it.\
+_Raphsducks_ is a very lightweight library that mainly allows you to instantiate a global state and subscribe to changes made to it, or subsets of it.\
-It doesn't do any additional work to make that state global.

-I *could* say it's smaller and easier to reason about -- but that would be conjecture.
+You can think of it as a light cross between [Redux](https://www.npmjs.com/package/redux) and [PubSub](https://www.npmjs.com/package/pubsub-js).
+Or imagine those two libraries got into a fight in a cloning factory, and some of their DNA got mixed in one of those vats of mystery goo that clones things.

 ### 1. Why did you choose that name?